tan-weijie/stroop-effect/README.md

 ## Introduction

 Stroop Effect is not a fancy game name that I have came out with.
 The term Stroop effect is a simple phenomenon that reveals a lot about how the brain processes information.

-Click this link for more information. => https://en.wikipedia.org/wiki/Stroop_effect
+[Click this link for more information] => https://en.wikipedia.org/wiki/Stroop_effect

 ## Game Instructions